List of AMD chipsets: AM5 chipsets

 AMD uses a single Promontory 21 chipset for all configurations that include a chipset.
 A single Promontory 21 chip provides four SATA III ports and twelve PCIe 4.0 lanes.
-Four lanes are reserved for the chipset uplink to the CPU while another four are used to connect to another Promontory 21 chip in a daisy-chained topology for X670 chipsets.
+Four lanes are reserved for the chipset uplink to the CPU while another four are used to connect to another Promontory 21 chip in a daisy-chained topology for X670, X670E and X870E chipsets.

+sTR5 chipsets

+The sTR5 socket has two chipset options available, TRX50 and WRX90: